aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/import-presentation/_index.md

 2. Call the [addFromHtml()](https://reference.aspose.com/slides/php-java/com.aspose.slides/slidecollection/#addFromHtml-java.io.InputStream-) method and pass the PDF file.
 3. Use the [save()](https://reference.aspose.com/slides/php-java/com.aspose.slides/Presentation#save-java.lang.String-int-) method to save the file in the PowerPoint format.

-This Java code demonstrates the HTML to PowerPoint operation:
+This PHP code demonstrates the HTML to PowerPoint operation:

 ```php
   $presentation = new Presentation();